 Baccarat is a game of fortune, requiring the bettor to be good at guessing whether Banker or Player is going to win.
 Unless you acknowledge that it is indeed a guess, you’ll forever be doomed to think that you can see patterns where none exist or that you can shift the odds in your favour simply by considering what happened in the past.
 Betting on a Tie is a statistically poor thing to do, so avoid it as much and as often as you can if you wish to make money.

-Of course, the only fail safe strategy to win money when playing baccarat is to make sure that you walk away from the table when you’re ahead.
+Of course, the only fail safe strategy when playing baccarat is to make sure that you walk away from the table when you’re ahead.
 The odds are set up to mean that the House will win in the long run, so if you can get yourself into the black then you’d do well to cash in your chips and walk away before you suddenly find yourself in the red.
 The most intelligent thing you can do is set yourself a realistic goal and know what you can afford to lose.

 Let’s imagine that you’ve sat down at a baccarat table with £1,5000 and your aim is to win £50.
 You don’t want to lose any more than £800, so you start betting.
 You win some hands and lose others, generally remaining fairly even throughout your playing time.
 Suddenly you have a run of good bets and you have a stack of chips amounting to £1,555 in front of you.
 If you want to be a winner at baccarat then you pick up those chips right then and walk away.